trevelyan/saito/README.md

 Our goal is supporting a decentralized layer of free-speech applications like Gmail, Twitter and Facebook on an open-access blockchain that makes censorship effectively impossible.
-We achieve the scalability necessary to do this by combining a transient blockchain with a security method that compensates nodes in the peer-to-peer network for providing bandwidth to the network as a whole.
+We achieve the scalability to do this by combining a transient blockchain with a security method that compensates nodes in the peer-to-peer network for providing bandwidth to the network as a whole.